xentropic-dev/explorer.dotnet.nvim/README.md

   - [ ] create solution from template
   - [ ] create project from template
   - [ ] create file from template
+- [ ] support for new .NET slnx file format